 Side cuts offer versatility with varying textures and thicknesses, making them suitable for various products.
 Shoulder cuts are solid and adaptable for tools.
 In contrast, belly cuts are softer and more elastic, ideal for leatherworking applications that require flexibility.

 The tanning process and the types of dyes and stains manufacturers use on leather significantly affect its quality and appearance.
-Chrome tanning, the most common method, produces supple leather that is resistant to discolouration and shape changes but can harm the environment if not managed correctly.
+Chrome tanning, the most common method, produces supple leather resistant to discolouration and shape changes but can harm the environment if not managed correctly.
 Vegetable tanning, which uses organic materials like tree bark, is more eco-friendly but produces heavier, stiffer leather.

 After tanning, most leather undergoes dyeing to achieve its final colour.
 Aniline dyes on full-grain leather can enhance natural beauty without masking the hide's unique characteristics.
 Semi-aniline leather, treated with a light protective coat, retains its natural appeal while offering outstanding durability.